 According to the ESRB Recommendation, the deviation of the private non-financial sector creditto-GDP ratio from the long-term trend is used as a starting point for setting the CCyB rate.
 An increasing positive deviation of the credit-to-GDP ratio from its long-term trend13 suggests that lending has reached excessive levels, posing risks to the financial system.
-The ESRB suggests the use of the broadly-defined (standardised) credit indicator of the Basel Committee on Banking Supervision for measuring deviation, but the use of an alternative lending indicator is also additionally allowed if it possesses better signalling qualities.
-Latvia uses a narrowly-defined lending indicator as a more appropriate indicator.
-It comprises only loans granted by credit institutions and the purchased private non-financial sector debt securities.
+The ESRB suggests the use of the broadly-defined (standardised) credit measure of the Basel Committee on Banking Supervision for measuring deviation, but the use of an alternative credit measure is also additionally allowed if it possesses better signalling qualities.
+In Latvia, a more narrowly defined measure of credit is considered more appropriate, which includes only loans issued to the private non-financial sector by banks and their leasing subsidiaries, as well as debt securities issued by the private non-financial sector and purchased by banks.

 Based on the ESRB Recommendation, using the calculated credit-to-GDP gap, the CCyB benchmark rate is estimated: if the credit-to-GDP gap is equal to or lower than 2 percentage points, the CCyB benchmark rate is set at 0% of the risk-weighted assets.
 Where the gap exceeds 2 percentage points, the CCyB benchmark rate linearly increases from 0% to 2.5% when the credit-to-GDP gap reaches and exceeds 10 percentage points.
 The benchmark rate is calculated based on both standardised and narrowly-defined credit-to-GDP gap.
-A benchmark rate calculated using narrowly-defined credit data is used as a guide for the CCyB rate.
+A benchmark rate calculated using additional credit measure is used as a guide for the CCyB rate.